 Jim Pulling and his wife, Betty, were the storekeepers at the time of the earthquake and Jim became trapped in the cool room when the quake hit.

-Betty managed to get out and flagged down Shane Lyons, who was passing by, to help and he was able to pull Jim out from under the rubble, both unhurt.
+Betty managed to get out and flagged down a local farmer, who was passing by, to help and he was able to pull Jim out from under the rubble, both unhurt.

 Cadoux Traders was rebuilt as one building at twice its original size, and the business continued its commitment to provide the community with a store where customers could collect everything from their mail through to groceries and tractor parts.